Taras Bulba (1962 film): Plot

-Assuming command of the Cossacks, Taras leads them to Dubno, where the Poles are expecting him to join them.
+Now the Hetman of the Cossack Brotherhood, Taras leads them to Dubno, where the Poles are expecting the Cossacks to join them.
 Instead, the Cossacks attack the Polish army and drive it back into the city.
 The Cossacks then lay siege to the city.
-Hunger and disease set in and Andriy, fearing for the life of his Polish lover, sneaks into the city in an attempt to rescue her.
+Hunger and disease set in.
+Andriy, fearing for the life of his Polish lover, sneaks into the city in an attempt to rescue her.
 He is captured and she is condemned to be burned at the stake for the crime of loving a Cossack.
 To save her, Andriy agrees to lead a raiding party to bring cattle into the starving city.

 Meanwhile, the Cossacks have grown bored with the inactivity of the siege and a large number of them have departed for home.
-When the Polish commander realizes the weakness of the Cossacks against the raiding force, he orders his whole army to attack.
-Taras Bulba encounters his son on the field of battle and kills him for his betrayal before joining the general retreat to the edge of a cliff.
+When the Polish commander realizes the weakness of the Cossacks against the raiding party, he orders his whole army to attack.
+Taras Bulba encounters his son on the field of battle and kills him for his betrayal before joining the general retreat to the edge of a cliff at a river gorge.
 There, the Cossacks who left the siege to go home rejoin the battle and large numbers of men and horses, both Cossack and Polish, are pushed over the edge to their deaths in the river below.

-The movie ends with the Cossacks victorious and entering Dubno.
+The Cossacks are victorious and enter Dubno.
 Andriy is to be buried there, as “... it is now a Cossack city.”
 By the words of Hetman Taras Bulba, the Cossacks will not treat the Poles as badly as they were treated by them: "We will not ravage.
 We will not pillage.
 We will burn out the plague, and open the supply wagons, and feed the people of our city."